rob-ack/yabause/README.md

 ### QT Version

-You can set the CMake flag `YAB_USE_QT` to build a Standalone version which requires you to have QT5 installed
+You can set the CMake flag `YAB_USE_QT5` to build a Standalone version which requires you to have QT5 installed

 ### LibRetro - RetroArch Version